Project A Part II

-Project A Part II (A計劃續集; aka Jackie Chan’s Project A II; released in the Philippines as Super Fighter) is a 1987 Hong Kong action film starring and directed by Jackie Chan, who also writer with Edward Tang, who also producer with Raymond Chow, Leonard Ho.
-It is the sequel to the 1983 film Project A. Jackie Chan plays Sergeant Dragon Ma once again, but his co-stars from the previous film, Sammo Hung and Yuen Biao, are absent.
-The film was released on 19 August 1987.
+Project A Part II (A計劃續集; aka Jackie Chan's Project A II; released in the Philippines as Super Fighter) is a 1987 Hong Kong action film starring and directed by Jackie Chan.
+It co-stars Maggie Cheung, Bill Tung, and Rosamund Kwan.
+It is the sequel to the 1983 film Project A. Chan plays Sergeant Dragon Ma once again, but his co-stars from the previous film, Sammo Hung and Yuen Biao, are both absent.
+The film was released theatrically in Hong Kong on 19 August 1987.

 Plot

 Continuing from where the first film left off, the pirates vow that they must kill Dragon Ma for revenge.
-On recommendation of the Chief of Marine Force, Dragon Ma is transferred to be in charge of the district of Sai Wan after the Superintendent, Chun, is thought to be staging his arrests.
+On recommendation of the Chief Inspector of Marine Force, Dragon Ma is transferred to be in charge of the district of Sai Wan after the Inspector, Chun, is thought to be staging his arrests.
 Though Chun has an excellent record, the "criminals" he has been engaging are shot and killed, so there is no evidence against him.

 Dragon Ma and his subordinates meet Yesan and her cousin, Carina, at a teahouse.
-He learns that Carina is a member of the Chinese revolutionaries headed by Dr Sun Yat-sen. Dragon identifies himself as the new superintendent of Sai Wan Police Station, after realizing that all of his policemen except one has been taking bribes.
+He learns that Carina is a member of the Chinese revolutionaries headed by Dr Sun Yat-sen. Dragon identifies himself as the new Inspector of Sai Wan Police Station, after realizing that all of his policemen except one has been taking bribes.
 Ho, the only upright policeman around, tells them that a gangster named Tiger Ow with gambling dens and other illegal businesses is the kingpin of the town.

 As his men at the police station are too cowardly, Dragon is forced to confront Tiger with only Ho and the three friends he brought with him from the Marine Police.
 Following a big fight where the policemen are badly outnumbered, the Marine Police show up with guns and force the gangsters to surrender.
 After one last fight with Ow, all the gangsters are sent to prison, inspiring the police at the station to do a better job.

 Dragon is put in charge of the Governor's security for a birthday ball he is throwing for his adopted daughter.
 Chun collaborates with a group of revolutionaries to implicate Dragon in a theft of the Governor's diamond pendant, and Dragon is arrested.
 After the ball, Carina is kidnapped by agents of the Empress Dowager, who are working with Chun; they trap her in a wardrobe at Yesan's house.
 Yesan, Li, Ma, and Ho arrive.
 Li hides but ends up threatened by one of the imperial agents.
 Ma and Ho, who are handcuffed together, enter the bathroom.
-While they are in the bathroom, the commissioner arrives.
+While they are in the bathroom, the chief inspector arrives.